 In support of this motion, plaintiffs submit herewith a memorandum of law and a declaration of Co-Lead Class Counsel, Peter Kohn.
-A proposed order granting this motion will be incorporated into and submitted with plaintiffs' motion for final approval of the settlement which is due April 24, 2014 (51 days from March 4, 2014 the date the class notice was mailed to class members).
-Order, Feb.
-18, 2014 (ECF No. 484), at 10.
+A proposed order granting this motion is incorporated into and submitted with Direct Purchaser Plaintiffs' Unopposed Motion for Final Approval of Settlement filed concurrently with this motion.

-Dated: March 19, 2014 Respectfully submitted,
+Dated: April 24, 2014 Respectfully submitted,

 David F. Sorensen Andrew C. Curley Caitlin Coslett BERGER & MONTAGUE, P.C.
-1622 Locust Street Philadelphia, PA 19103 Tel: (215) 875-3000
+1622 Locust Street Philadelphia, PA 19103

+Philadelphia, PA 19103 Tel: (215) 875-3000